Kendale Mercury

-Kendale Mercury (born on 24 August 1973), is a Vincentian football coach, currently manager of Saint Vincent and the Grenadines national team.
+Kendale Mercury (born 1 January 1970) is a Vincentian football coach, formerly manager of Saint Vincent and the Grenadines national team.

 Coaching career

 In September 2009, Mercury was interim manager of Saint Vincent and the Grenadines for a 1–1 draw against Saint Kitts and Nevis.
 In 2010, Mercury was appointed manager of System 3.
 Following his stint at System 3, Mercury managed Village United and Bequia United.

 In December 2018, Mercury was appointed manager of Saint Vincent and the Grenadines.